cairdcoinheringaahing/CGCC-Blog-drafts/blog_3/draft.md

 ## The Monica Incident and a death spiral

 For anyone who was active on the Stack Exchange network in late 2019, the name "Monica" brings up bad memories and for a good reason.
-On the evening of September 27th 2019, [Monica Cellio], a moderator on 6 Stack Exchange sites - including [Meta Stack Exchange] where the moderators are hand-picked by the SE staff - had all of her diamonds removed by Stack Exchange, in response to a discussion in the Teacher's Lounge (the moderator only chat room).
+On the evening of September 27th 2019, [Monica Cellio], a well respected moderator on 6 Stack Exchange sites - including [Meta Stack Exchange] where the moderators are hand-picked by the SE staff - had all of her diamonds removed by Stack Exchange, in response to a [discussion][monica tl]\${}^3\$ in the [Teacher's Lounge]\${}^3\$ (the moderator only chat room).
 Her side of the story can be read [here][monica-my], and an MSE discussion can be found [here][monica-mse], including a list of all moderators who resigned their positions due to this firing.

 Two such moderators were our own: [Dennis][dennis resignation] and [Mego][mego resignation].
 Additionally, in protest to the new [relicensing], Mego requested that all their content on the network be dissociated with him, and his accounts removed.
 This incident was a dark period of time for the entire network, many users [considered leaving] the site all together, and many more users decided they'd rather not contribute to SE, given the behaviour they were showing.
 Some of the best users on the site, such as Peter Taylor, [Erik the Outgolfer], Dennis, and many more went inactive in the following months, many of them explicitly blaming what SE did to Monica or the forced relicensing as the trigger.
 Activity dropped to an all time low (since [tag:code-trolling]), TNB started going for hours and even days without conversation, and more and more users began to leave.
 CGCC was in a death spiral.